YrWaifu/YrWaifu/README.md

 ### Titkova Olga
-Go junior+ developer.
+🔭Go junior+ developer

-MAI Applied Mathematics and Informatics bachelor's degree
+🌱MAI Applied Mathematics and Informatics bachelor's degree

-1+ year on Go
+🤔1+ year on Go

+📫 @olgatitkovaa - tg, olga.titkovaa.a@gmail.com
 <!--
 **YrWaifu/YrWaifu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.